Improving initial-state-dependent quantum circuit optimization by introducing state labels: Application to quantum algorithm

 \subsection{Quantum parton shower algorithm}

 Elementary particle physics is described by quantum field theory, and high-energy physics is one of the most attractive domains for the applications of quantum computation~\cite{PRXQuantum.4.027001}.
-For example, strongly interactingly non-perturbative phenomena in quantum chromodynamics are hard to simulate classically, resulting in non-negligible theoretical uncertainty when comparing with experimental data.
-It is known that certain types of quantum dynamics can be efficiently simulated using quantum computer.
-A quantum algorithm for simulating parton showers (QPS) introduced in Ref.~\cite{PhysRevLett.126.062001} is one such example, enabling parton shower simulation using only polynomial resources.
+For example, strongly interacting non-perturbative phenomena in quantum chromodynamics are hard to simulate classically, resulting in non-negligible theoretical uncertainty when comparing with experimental data.
+It is known that certain types of quantum dynamics can be efficiently simulated using a quantum computer.
+A quantum algorithm for simulating parton showers (QPS) introduced in~\cite{PhysRevLett.126.062001} is one such example, enabling parton shower simulation using only polynomial resources.
 Later, the QPS algorithm was improved~\cite{PhysRevD.106.036007} to enable kinematical properties using mid-circuit measurements and classical feedforward.
 Our study is based on the original QPS algorithm.
+QPS circuits provide a natural benchmark for \aqcel because the initial particle content is fixed and the circuit contains many controlled operations whose relevance depends on the state reached from that initial configuration.
+This makes QPS representative of a broader class of physics-motivated fixed-initial-state simulations rather than an arbitrary isolated example.
+Similar structures can appear in Trotterized fermionic or lattice-gauge-theory simulations and in quantum chemistry circuits initialized from specified occupation configurations or reference determinants.

 This QPS model consists of two types of fermions $f_1$ and $f_2$ with corresponding antifermions $\bar{f_1}$ and $\bar{f_2}$ and one scalar boson $\phi$~\cite{SuppleQPS}.
 Each particle is encoded into 3 qubits to represent their states.
 There are three parameters of coupling constant $g_1$, $g_2$, and $g_{12}$ that control the interaction strengths between $f_1$($\bar{f_1}$) and $\phi$, $f_2$($\bar{f_2}$) and $\phi$, and $f_{1}\bar{f_2}$($\bar{f_1}f_2$) and $\phi$, respectively.
 The evolution of parton showers is simulated by repeating emission ($f \to f\phi$) and splitting ($\phi \to f\bar{f}$) processes by $N_{\rm{evol}}$ times.
 The final states of particles are represented by $3(N_{\rm{evol}}+1)$ qubits when initiating a shower with a single particle.